-The company has to comply with new mandatory IFRS in 2018, which could have a major impact to its actual and retroactive figures.
+The company has to comply with new mandatory IFRS in 2019, which could have a major impact to its actual and retroactive figures.

 We performed procedures to check the adequacy and completeness of the application of the new standards.
-In addition we performed audit procedures on the disclosures, the calculation of the expected loss model and correct application and presentation according to IFRS 9.
+In addition we performed audit procedures on the disclosures and the correct application and presentation accordingly IFRS 16.